onap/vnfrqts-requirements/docs/Chapter8.rst

    track request down to completion and provide status to APPC when requested.

--  Playbook Name provided in the request (full path in this case)
+-  Playbook Name provided in the request (full path in this case).

 -  Playbook path (in this example provided as part of playbook name as full path) or, later in a separate variable, playbook root directory